stormalf/chibicc/README.md

     cd tests
     run.sh

-    1 tests of 280 FAILED
+    1 tests of 280 FAILED (failed only when GNUC is activated and > 2).

       lscpu/lscpu